andreygorbachev/coupon-schedule/README.md

 Finance specific extension to the calendar library.

 # references
-[1] "Formulae for Calculating Gilt Prices from Yeilds" from UK DMO
+[1] "Formulae for Calculating Gilt Prices from Yields" from UK DMO